AdityaSingh17/CryptoMailer/README.md

 # CryptoMailer
-A package to send and receive encrypted mails thorugh Gmail.
+A package to send and receive encrypted mails through Gmail.